osuosl/timesync/source/draft_api.rst

 To add a new object, POST to */<object name>/* with a JSON body.
 The response body will contain the object in the same manner as the GET endpoints above.

-In general, the only difference between the request body and the response body will be the inclusion of the object's ``id``.

 *POST /projects/*
 ~~~~~~~~~~~~~~~~~